gvwilson/thirdbit/src/fiction/santas/index.md

 and kitchen implements still in their immaculate plastic packaging.

 "Ah, good, you're awake."
-Finner twisted around at the sound of the robot santa's voice.
+Finner twisted around at the sound of the robot elf's voice.
 "I've made you some tea."

-"What—what is this place?
+"Where am I?
 What happened here?"
 Finner asked,
 gingerly taking the mug the robot offered him and then doing a double-take.
-This santa wasn't a robot.
+The robot elf wasn't a robot.
+In fact, it wasn't even an elf.
+She was a santa,
-This santa was very much alive, though the years on her face made her look just as battered as the robot who had rescued him.
+and very much alive,
+though the years on her face made her look as battered and worn as the subway station.

 The santa tsk'ed.
 "People, that's what happened.
 People who never felt they had enough no matter how many presents they got.
-It all turned into ray guns and speeches and explosions and more speeches.
+It all turned into ray guns and speeches and explosions.
 How's the tea?"

 "Fine," Finner said automatically, by which he meant "warm".
-"So are you—I mean, is anyone else—"

-The santa sighed.
-"A few here and there.
-I help how I can."
+"But if you don't mind, where *am* I?"

-She patted Finner's shoulder.
+The santa patted Finner's shoulder.
-"Come on.
-Get dressed and I'll show you."
+"Get dressed and I'll show you."

-Finner was *not* excited about going deeper into the derelict subway tunnel, but when the santa picked up the light panels and strode away, it was either that or sit in the dark and listen to the slow drip, drip, drip from the ceiling.
+Finner was *not* excited about going deeper into the derelict subway tunnel, but when the santa picked up the light panels and strode away, it was either that or sit in the dark and listen to the ceiling drip.
-He picked his way around the debris and piles of salvage.

-The santa waited patiently for him in front of a heavy metal door.
+The santa waited patiently for him in front of a heavy metal door as he picked his way around the piles of salvage.
 "Here," she said,
-passing one of the lights to Finner.
+passing a light to Finner.
 She punched a code into the panel beside the door, turned a key in a lock, turned a second key in another lock,